XileonXL/melodyfetch/README.md

 The program is able to download all the songs you can provide at the same time, so you don't have to wait until it finishes downloading a song.

-All the information is updated in a information table in the interface.
+The bottom table in the interface will display the current state information for song downloads.

 ## Instructions